ucbrise/dory/README.md

 ```

-2. [5 minutes] Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and run `aws configure` using the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) (use `json` as the default output format, and it does not matter what default region you choose).
+2. [5 minutes] Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) (version 2 works) and run `aws configure` using the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) (use `json` as the default output format, and it does not matter what default region you choose).

 3. [2 minutes] To start a cluster, run the following:
 ```